Augustus F. Gearhard: Later life and death

 After retiring from his combined 30 years of military service, Gearhard returned to Milwaukee.
 He was pastor of St. Joseph's Parish in Waukesha, Wisconsin, for 18 years.
 He fully retired in 1971 and died of unknown causes at age 80 in 1974.

 Awards and decorations

-Awards Gearhard received include the Distinguished Service Cross, the Silver Star, and the Legion of Merit.
+Awards Gearhard received include the Distinguished Service Cross, the Silver Star, and the Legion of Merit with one oak leaf cluster.
 He was also entitled to several awards for service;

 Posthumous honors

 In 2019, Gearhard was inducted into the 82nd Airborne Division Hall of Fame.
 As part of the second group of inductees, Gearhard was the first chaplain so honored.